Early Life and Education

 - Served on the Foreign Affairs Committee

-Currently Mark is a member of various All Party Parliamentary Country Groups (APPG).
+Currently Mark is a member of various All Party Parliamentary Country Groups (APPG) and is Chair of the Norway Group.

 Mark's political interests include: